thomasqmn/typst-electron/README.md

 To use the exportPdf function, you will need [typst cli](https://github.com/typst/typst).

 ## Why ?
-I don't find any good editor of typst except the website himself but there is no offline version of it.
+I don't find any good editor of typst except the website itself but there is no offline version of it.

 ## Shortcuts to use locally
 | shortcut | function |